Hope for the Loneliness of Cancer

 Changes in relationships

 A person with cancer may feel like people pull away from them or even avoid them.
 The reasons can be complicated, but often people do not want to get involved with the suffering of others.
-They are often scared, either of getting cancer themselves, or they don’t know how to help or what to say to someone with cancer.
+They are scared, either of getting cancer themselves, or they don’t know how to help or what to say to someone with cancer.
 Relationships that once felt safe may no longer feel that way.

 Lack of energy